n0xturne/n0xturne.github.io/_posts/2024-06-03-Validation.md

 ### Logging as root

-I was able to log in as root using password found in `config.php`.
+By using password found in `config.php`, I obtained root access to the system.

 ```
 root : uhc-9qual-global-pw